A Survey on Speech Deepfake Detection: Fully Deepfake detection

-\textbf{Supervised embedding} In this category, DL models, such as Deep Neural Networks (DNN), Residual Networks (ResNet), and Recurrent Neural Networks (RNN) are applied directly on the raw audio data or after the hand-crafted feature to construct deep embeddings through supervised training \cite{das2019long, balamurali2019toward, shim2022graph, khan2024frame}.
+\textbf{Deep embedding derived from hand-crafted features} In this category, DL models, such as Deep Neural Networks (DNN), Residual Networks (ResNet), and Recurrent Neural Networks (RNN) are applied after extracting hand-crafted features to construct deep embeddings \cite{shim2022graph, khan2024frame}.
 Teng et al. \cite{teng2022arawnet} choose to use the whole structure of RawNet2 as an encoder for raw waveforms, combined with ECAPA-TDNN \cite{Chen2021urchannel} as the encoder for the CQT feature.
 Two embeddings from both encoders are concatenated and encoded by a convolutional layer with BN.
-Wu et al. \cite{Wu2020FeatureGenuinization} construct a stack of convolutional layers and convolutional transpose layers acting as a genuinization transformer, which is similar to an autoencoder to learn the characteristics of bonafide speech and amplify differences between fake and real speech.
-Most recently, \cite{chen2023twice} employs a U-net network with attention mechanisms and skip connections, termed Twice Attention U-net (TA-Unet) \cite{ronneberger2015u}, to process CQT-spectrograms, aiming to prevent overfitting while emphasizing artifact locations on the spectrogram feature.
-Wang et al. \cite{wang2020deepsonar} explore ResNet-based DL structures to capture raw layer-wise neuron behaviours.
-The activated neurons that have better capability to identify the difference between real and fake are passed to the back-end classifier.
-Performing detection by observing the neuron behaviours is found to be robust to the real-world noise.
-Alam et al. \cite{alam2021end} intergrate higher order statistics (HOS) into the output embedding of the Time delay neural network (TDNN), incorporating statistical information such as skewness and kurtosis to enhance detection performance, beyond mean and standard deviation derived from the statistics pooling layer in TDNN.
+Most recently, a U-net network is utilized with attention mechanisms and skip connections, termed Twice Attention U-net (TA-Unet), to process CQT-spectrograms, aiming to prevent overfitting while emphasizing artifact locations on the spectrogram feature \cite{chen2023twice}.